 Locate the other end of the 30cm connecting cable from the expansion board earlier (step 35) and connect this to an available port.

-Neatly place the expansion board inside the middle compartment and then turn the Battery Pack on (or USB Power) to test all lights are working so far.
+Neatly place the expansion board inside the middle compartment and then turn the Power ON to test all lights are working so far.

 31.)
 Reconnect corridor roof sections that lead to the cockpit as well as the front half roof sections of the ship ensuring all cables and components are neatly hidden underneath.